Clv86/aloha-surf/README.md

-# Aloha Surf - A website dedicated to French West coast surfing conditions
+# Aloha - A website dedicated to French West coast surfing conditions

 As a user of surf conditions websites and a beginner developer, I wanted to develop a minimalist website dedicated to specific spots on the French West coast, with few details but cross-referencing several databases to give the most precise conditions.